rohya8/NvmInstallation/README.md

  4. Check if nvm properly installed, In new command prompt type nvm.

-  - Add in Environment variable:
+ a.
+Add in Environment variable:
     Nodejs, Nvm and Npm installation directory path

     * C:\Program Files\nodejs